MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netaccessgetuserperms.md

 ### -param UGname

-TBD
+Pointer to a string that specifies the name of the user or group to query.

 ### -param resource

-TBD
+Pointer to a string that contains the name of the network resource to query.

 ### -param Perms

-TBD

-#### - pszResource

-Pointer to a string that contains the name of the network resource to query.
+Pointer to an unsigned short integer that receives the user permissions for the specified resource.

 #### - pszServer

 Pointer to a string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
 If this parameter is <b>NULL</b>, the local computer is used.

-#### - pszUgName

-Pointer to a string that specifies the name of the user or group to query.

-#### - pusPerms

-Pointer to an unsigned short integer that receives the user permissions for the specified resource.

 ## -returns